geno4neurips/genosolver/README.md

    + c * sum(log(exp((-y) .* (X * w))
    + vector(1)))
 ```
-Enter this into the input field on http://geno4neurips.pythonanywhere.com/ and click "Download Solver".
-Once the download has finished, you can use the solver via
+Enter this into the input field on http://geno4neurips.pythonanywhere.com/ and click the "Download Solver" button.
+Once the download has completed, you can use the solver via

 ```sh
 python solver.py